smbuthia/medic.github.io/new/02-features/07-tasks.md

 > **Defining Tasks**
 >
-> Each task drives a workflow, ensuring that the right actions are taken for people at the right time.
-Tasks indicate a recommended action to the user.
-They indicate who the user should perform the action with and the recommended timeframe of that action.
-When the user taps the task, they are directed to a form where the details of the action are captured.
->
 > Tasks are configured in the `tasks.js` file.
 This file is a JavaScript module which defines an array of objects conforming to the Task schema detailed below.
 When defining tasks, all the data about contacts on the device (both people and places) along with all their reports are available.
 Tasks are available only for users of type "restricted to their place".
 Tasks can pull in fields from reports and pass data as inputs to the form that opens when the task is selected, enabling richer user experiences.
 >
 > | property | type | description | required |